grapheneX/grapheneX/README.md

 Additionally, it's possible to add, edit or remove modules and namespaces.
 Also, the hardening operation can be automated with the presets that contain a list of modules.

+Currently, grapheneX support the hardening sections below.
+Each of these namespaces contains more than one module.

+• Firewall
+• User
+• Network
+• Services
+• Kernel
+• Filesystem
+• Other

 ## Installation

 ### Dependencies